AndreGGomes/Library-With-Auth/README.md

 ## Initial Admin Credentials

-The project is initialized via data.sql with default admin:
+The admin credentials are initialized in the database from the **populate_db** script:

 - **username**: Admin
 - **Password**: admin123 (encripted via BCrypt)

-  > **Note on Security:** The administrator credentials (username and password) are **not hardcoded** in the source code.
-They are securely retrieved from the database.
-The password stored in the database is encrypted using the **BCrypt** hashing algorithm, ensuring that plain-text passwords are never exposed.

 ## REST API Endpoints